armankhan9870/Air_Quality_Index_Prediction/Readme.md

 Forecasted future trends for multiple attributes, including relative humidity.

-Developed the project individually, from data preparation to final visualization.

-📈 The attached video shows how the model predicts upcoming air quality patterns.

 This project gave me a deeper understanding of data preprocessing, forecasting, and the use of AI in solving environmental challenges .